 Health and poverty

-Extreme poverty has been halved, and yet according to the World Bank over 10% of the world’s population have to make do on less than $1.90 a day.
+Extreme poverty has been halved, and yet according to the World Bank over 10% of the world’s population has to make do on less than $1.90 a day.
 And 46% of humanity has less than $5.50.
 Most of these people live in sub-Saharan Africa.

 Extreme poverty leads to a lack of food, clean water from a tap, electricity, transport, proper roofs, schools, healthcare, knowledge of hygiene, contraception.
 The list is long.